GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 The audio player functions as expected, apart from the progress bar slider does not work.
 This is not ideal, but is a better compromise than simply using the HTML audio element

+User Stories

+As a visitor to Piano Lessons with Greg Kaighin I expect/want/need:

+1. To be able to navigate the website easily and quickly find the information I am looking for.
+2. To get relevant information about Greg Kaighin the piano teacher.
+3. To get information to help me decide if Greg Kaighin is the right piano teacher for me.
+2. For all information to be presented clearly and logically.
+3. To be able to make contact easily if I decide I want to.
+4. To be able to download sheet music for my piano lessons.
+5. To get information about music exams.
+6. To listen to some piano music.
+7. The website to have a coherent look.
+8. Everything to work.